-Christmas is not only one of the three most popular holidays in the US, it’s also a huge marketing opportunity.
-People spend money on gifts, on average this number amounts to about $870.
-And according to the latest survey, 17% of customers expect to spend more than they did previously.
+Christmas is not only one of the three most popular holidays in the US, but it’s also a huge marketing opportunity.
+People spend money on gifts, on average this number amounts to over $1,000.
+2024 marks the first year when the expected holiday spending reached a thousand dollars.
+And according to the latest survey, 18% of customers expect to spend more than they did previously.
 Overall holiday spending increases yearly, so a Christmas email can make your business top of mind and bring revenue.

 In your Christmas winter email, you can also simply wish your subscribers great holidays without selling anything.
 In this case, sending an email greeting card is a chance to connect with your audience and make the email readers feel good creating a positive brand image.

-39% of people plan to start holiday shopping for gifts in November and 9% in December.
-And more than half of people are planning to finish shopping in December.
+45% of people plan to start holiday shopping for gifts before November and 62% expect that they won’t wrap up the buying until December.
 The earlier you begin sending out your Christmas email campaigns, the higher your chance is to win the customers’ attention.

 In the following guide, we’ll observe all the stages of a successful Christmas email marketing campaign to get you inspired.